 - Dock Doggs: his influence lasts through the ages thanks to a rich technique and impressive speed.
 Among his most important contributions is the dissemination of traditional Appalachian music and African-American blues.

 - Sufjan Stevens: he is one of the great banjo players and his unique style has led him to successfully try his hand at electronic music.
-Undoubtedly, it is quite a feast to listen to his compositions.
+Undoubtedly, it's quite a feast to listen to his compositions.

 - Abigail Washburn: her music and interpretation are beautiful.
-It has a fresh style and rich harmonies.
+She has a fresh style and rich harmonies.

-- Jordan O’Jordan: is an important composer and bass player who enjoys great acceptance thanks to his total mastery of the banjo technique.
+- Jordan O'Jordan: is an important composer and bass player who enjoys great recognition thanks to his total mastery of the banjo technique.

 - Tony Trischcka: is one of the most important banyologists of our time.
 His style is traditional and focused on bluegrass.

 - Alison Brown: she is often compared to Béla Fleck as her style is dynamic and unique.
-It is undoubtedly one of the best of our time.
+She is undoubtedly one of the best of our time.